Skip to main content

 Prostock-studio / Shutterstock

-As you enter your second trimester you’ll notice your baby beginning to move more and more.
-This is very natural and common because the baby has the room to move.
+As you enter your second trimester, you’ll notice your baby beginning to move more and more.
+This is very natural and common because the baby has room to move.
 As your pregnancy progresses and your baby gets bigger, they won’t be able to move around as much.
 When your baby is in both the anterior and posterior positions (head down with either their back to your stomach or back to your back) you will tend to feel your baby’s movements in your middle to lower belly.

-If you’re feeling kicks near your ribs or on either side of your stomach, your baby may be in a breech position or laying sideways in your belly.
+If you’re feeling kicks near your ribs or on either side of your stomach, your baby may be in a breech position or lying sideways in your belly.
 Most babies end up turning until they are head down by the time they are ready to be delivered, but you should contact your doctor immediately if you notice their movements have slowed down or stopped.

 Worried pregnant woman at a doctor's office